de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 In the end, we are decommitting the memory region that we allocated by using the `VirtualFree` function.
 The first parameter is the base address of the memory region that we allocated.
 The second parameter is the size of memory region in bytes, we specified `8` while allocating it so the we'll specify `8` while deallocating it.
 Then we have specified the type of deallocation.
-As we are using `MEM_DECOMMIT`, the memory region will be reserved after it gets decommitted, which means that any other function will not be able to use it after you decommit it until you use `VirtualFree` function again to release the memory region.
+As we are using `MEM_DECOMMIT`, the memory region will be reserved after it gets decommitted, which means that any other function will not be able to use it after you decommit it until you use `VirtualFree` function again with `MEM_RELEASE` to release the memory region.

 ### Results #1
 As we are almost done with everything, let's compile and run the code.
 I suggest you to write the code by yourself and see the result.
 This is the that result that I got after I ran it: